 R.Phillips

 Last week I attended a session at the Data Science Initiative at UC Davis led by Dr. Duncan Temple Lang.
-Dr. Lang followed through on the obvious (but rarely explored idea of actually using the debugging tools that we all carry around with us in our R installations.
+Dr. Lang followed through on the obvious (but rarely explored) idea of actually using the debugging tools that we all carry around with us in our R installations.

 The procedure is pretty simple, it’s a matter of going to the tool, rather than just ‘hacking around’.